 - Alternatively, it's very common to invert the ingredients so the vodka becomes the back up to a good sake.
 This switch also creates a significantly lighter cocktail.
 To make it, shake 2 1/2 ounces sake with 1 ounce vodka.
 Strain into a chilled cocktail glass and add the garnish of your choice.

 There are quite a few ways to dress up the saketini, and you can switch it up to fit your mood.
 Each option will slightly alter the drink's flavor, and they're just as interesting to experiment with as the alcohol combinations:

 Olives are always a good option for a clean martini.
 With the sake, though, you might find it best to stick with a single olive.
-Quite often three is too overpowering for sake, especially if you tend to drink rather slow.
+Quite often three is too overpowering, especially if you tend to drink rather slow.

 - Sliced cucumber is a favorite garnish for the saketini.
 Many people prefer the melon-like taste of the Japanese cucumber, though nearly any variety will add a crisp, cooling flavor to the drink.
 Cut a round slice or go with a very thin strip cut lengthwise down the cucumber.
 The first option can float on top of the drink and the second is beautiful when folded inside the glass like a ribbon.